How do recruitment agencies find candidates?

 Recruitment agencies can focus on internal training for their ATS or CRM, encouraging consultants to source from existing records rather than over paying for job boards

-Recruiters can build up their personal brands on LinkedIn, attracting passive candidates to follow them and reaching out to this network when sourcing for a new role
+Recruiters can build up their personal brands on LinkedIn, attracting passive candidates to follow them and reach out to this network when sourcing for a new role

 Recruiters can also reach out to successfully placed candidates for referrals, increasing the likelihood of finding strong new candidates for roles

-After considering the many different candidate attraction methods from all angles, you might be looking for some key takeaways.
+After considering the many different candidate attraction methods from all angles, you might be looking for some key takeaways to help you answer the questions "how to attract candidates" and "methods for attracting candidates".
 Here’s our summary of the best methods for candidate attraction, both pros and cons:

 + Good for: Finding passive candidates and searching millions of profiles